ccheung1221/cod/README.md

     $ cd cod
     $ pip install -r requirements.txt # sudo if it does not work

+###Linux
+If pandas is not installing through pip, try:

+    $ sudo apt-get install python-pandas

 ## Unleash the Correlations
 From the base folder, run: